New Mexico State Road 244: Route description

 NM 244 begins at a T intersection on US 82 in the Lincoln National Forest in a narrow part of city limits of Cloudcroft that runs along US 82 and connects the main part of the village with the ski area to the east.
-(US 82 heads east toward Alamogordo and Tularosa and west toward Mayhill and Artesia.)
+(US 82 heads west toward Alamogordo and Tularosa and east toward Mayhill and Artesia.)
 From its southern terminus NM 244 heads northerly for about 1.3 mi, connecting with west ends of Osha Trail Road and County Road 568 along the way.
 NM 244 then turns to head east–northeasterly.
 Along this roughly 4.8 mi section, NM 244 connects with the south end of Observatory Road, the north end of Lincoln Forest Winter Skik, the south ends of La Luz Canyon and Raspberry roads, the north end of Sacramento Mountain Road, the south end of Big Rood Road, and the north end of County Road 7 (Dry Canyon Road), which heads south to end at US 82 in Twin Forks.